 Jenny Aitken’s work is based on light and atmosphere.
 During this week long painting holiday at Clos Mirabel in Jurançon, France, she will guide you to finding the best paths to capture these elements and provide you with necessary tools and techniques to achieve your personal goals.

 Saturday – Guests settle and explore Clos Mirabel

-An introduction to the course and demonstration by Jenny Aitken
+An introduction to the course with Jenny Aitken

 Welcome drinks and dinner